wallarm/product-documentation/docs/latest/api-discovery/setup.md

 **Context words**

 Wallarm looks at the words around the suspected sensitive data that match the pattern.
 If any of the context words is found, it boosts the resulting confidence score.
-The context can come from URL path, query parameter name, JSON keys, the parameter’s value itself, and other parameters next to it.
+The context can come from URL path, query parameter name, JSON keys, and other parameters next to it.

 ![API Discovery – Settings - Sensitive data](../images/about-wallarm-waf/api-discovery/api-discovery-settings-sd.png)